Alphabetical Order Worksheets

 Basic Alphabetization & Categorization CCSS.ELA-LITERACY.L.K.5.A & L.1.5.A

-Pose a challenge to kids with this engaging missing letter worksheet featuring railroad cars with a few empty cars.
+Pose a challenge to kindergarteners with this engaging missing letter worksheet featuring railroad cars with a few empty cars.
 Fill them with the consecutive letters to complete this alphabetical order worksheet.

 Identify each picture and decide if the object is living or non-living based on the specific traits.
 Cut the picture cards, classify them as living and non-living things and glue them in the space provided.